-SUBJECT: RESPONSE TO OMCA DRAFT OF INFRASTRUCTURE & SYSTEMS SUPPORT (ISS) AREA V-SELECTED SCHOOL SITES
+SUBJECT: RESPONSE TO OMCA DRAFT OF INFRASTRUCTURE AND SYSTEMS SUPPORT (ISS) AREA II, SELECTED SCHOOL SITES FIELD AUDIT

-Below are the Information Technology Services (ITS) responses to the 7 items on the ISS AREA V selected school sites field audit.
-It should be noted that it is very difficult to maintain an absolute, 100% secure posture in classrooms, especially considering that the student users we deal with every day are not only very tech savvy, but are often actively trying to evade our efforts.
-It should also be noted that there are 125,000 District-owned computers connected to the network, with many more personally-owned devices coming on-line all the time.
+Below are the Information Technology Services (ITS) responses to the three items on the Infrastructure and Systems Support (ISS) AREA II, Selected School Sites Field Audit.
+It should be noted that it is very difficult to maintain a one hundred percent, secured technology environment in classrooms, especially considering that student users are very technologically savvy and often actively try to evade security efforts.
+In addition, there are over 125,000 District-owned computers connected to the network, with many more personally-owned devices coming constantly online and challenging M-DCPS' security processes.
 The local computers' protective applications are merely the first line of defense in a many-layered approach to security.
-Computers that are breeched are quickly identified, isolated, shut down, and scheduled for cleaning.
-This protects the rest of the network and occurs because of our Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS).
+Through the District's Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS), computers that are breeched are quickly identified, isolated, shut down, and scheduled for cleaning; thus, protecting the rest of the network.